ByrMucahit/mindbehindinterview/README.md

 # How to run project ?

-I assume that you're here in root directory of the project.
+I assume that you're in root directory of the project.

 ## Front-End